mktle/dna.vim/README.md

-dna.vim is a plugin that highlights features in sequencing files (e.g., SAM, PAF, anything with a DNA sequence in it).
-It colors/highlights the bases ACGT (consistent with IGV colors), operation blocks in CIGAR strings, SAM tag identifiers, and sequence names in fasta/fastq files.
+dna.vim is a plugin to aid visual parsing of sequencing files (e.g., SAM, PAF, anything with a DNA sequence in it).
+Current features:

+1. A/C/G/T are colored (consistent with IGV colors)
+2. Using the commands `:SAM`, `:GAF`:, or `:PAF` in their respective files will tell you the description of the field your cursor is hovering over (e.g., using `:SAM` in column 1 of a SAM/BAM file will print "QNAME: Query template NAME")
+3. Operation blocks within CIGAR strings are colored separately from each other
+4. Sequence names in FASTA/FASTQ files are colored

 # Screenshots